You were supposed to have your chores done an hour ago!

 Life is so much more pleasant without whining… our kids’ or our own!
 Sure, if our children cooperate and do what we ask the first time life is easier.
 Moms have extra time and brain space for fun and the family can get out the door on time when tasks are accomplished efficiently instead of after 3 asks, 2 pleas and a “don’t make me tell you again”.

-Let’s be honest though- nagging may eventually convince the kids to pick up but it doesn’t accomplish our ultimate desire for our children and families.
-However, while moving at the speed of life, we operate under the false assumption that nagging is easier than training and so we keep doing what never really worked.
+Let’s be honest though- nagging may eventually convince the kids to pick up but it doesn’t accomplish our ultimate desire for peace and unity in our families.
+While moving at the speed of life, we operate under the false assumption that nagging is easier than training and so we keep doing what never really worked.

-Did you know?
-You can use Homeschool Manager as another tool to assign and manage your family’s chores so there is no confusion on who is expected to do which chores!
+- Communicate what you expect clearly.
+You can use Homeschool Manager to assign and manage your family’s chores so there is no confusion on who is expected to do which chores!